DELIGHT-LABS/docs-terraswap-io/content/_index.md

 # About

 Terraswap is a [Uniswap](https://uniswap.org/)-inspired automated market-maker (AMM) protocol implemented with smart contracts on the Terra blockchain.
-This enables a decentralized on-chain exchange for the various assets involved in Terra ecosystem.
+The protocol enables a decentralized on-chain exchange for various assets involved in the Terra ecosystem.
 ***
 ## Participants

-Terraswap users can become trader, liquidity provider or both.
+Users can participate in Terraswap as traders, liquidity providers, or both.

+### Trader
-A **trader** can exchange their token for another token through Terraswap using the price determined by the liquidity pool ratio.
+A **trader** can exchange their tokens for other tokens through Terraswap using the price determined by the liquidity pool ratio.

+### Liquidity Provider
-**Liquidity provider** adds equal value of two assets to their corresponding Terraswap pair pool, which increases liquidity for the corresponding pair market while maintaining the pool price.
+A **liquidity provider** adds equal value of two assets to their corresponding Terraswap pair pool, increasing the liquidity for the corresponding pair market while maintaining the pool price.
 In this process, liquidity providers are rewarded by newly minted LP tokens.
 LP tokens represent the liquidity provider's share in the pool and provide the benefit of earning trading fees, which are accumulated into the pool on every swap transaction.
 Liquidity providers can burn their LP tokens to withdraw their share from the pool.
 ***
 # Terraswap Web Application

-**Terraswap Web Application is the official web front-end interface swapping Terra native tokens and CW20 tokens.
-The web application is located [here](https://app.terraswap.io).**
+**Terraswap Web Application** is the official web front-end interface for swapping Terra native tokens and CW20 tokens.
+The web application is located [here](https://app.terraswap.io).

-Wallet is required to interact with Terraswap Web Application.
+A wallet is required to interact with Terraswap Web Application.
 > For web,
 > - [Terra Station](https://chrome.google.com/webstore/detail/terra-station/aiifbnbfobpmeekipheeijimdpnlpgpp)
 > - [XDEFI Wallet](https://chrome.google.com/webstore/detail/xdefi-wallet/hmeobnfnfcmdkdcmlblgagmfpfboieaf)